elymsyr/mazevil/README.md

 **Custom Object Detection Test Model**

-The train script is taken from [colab](https://colab.research.google.com/github/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Train_TFLite2_Object_Detction_Model.ipynb).
+The training script is taken from [colab](https://colab.research.google.com/github/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Train_TFLite2_Object_Detction_Model.ipynb).
 See [here](https://www.youtube.com/watch?v=XZ7FYAMCc4M&t=311s) for the Youtube Video.

 The data is taken using [LabelImg](https://github.com/HumanSignal/labelImg).
 The test model [test_0](TF%20Model\Model\test_0) is trained with 183 images.
 Images and XML files can be found at [**Data**](Data).